Something Always Happens (1928 film)

+In the film, an Englishman arranges for his fiancée to spend the night in a haunted house.
+He hopes to end her thrill-seeking, but he has unwittingly send her to the mansion of a criminal mastermind from the Orient.

 Plot

 A thrill-seeking socialite named Diana Mallory is engaged to marry a bland, very proper Englishman named Roderick Keswick.
 Keswick wants to purge Diana of her thrill-seeking ways, so he arranges for her to spend a night in a haunted house in order to frighten the audacity out of her.
 Unbeknownst to Keswick, the old mansion is being used as a hideout for an Oriental criminal mastermind named Chang-Tzo, and Diana winds up having the adventure of her life.
 The house sports some weird characters, one of which is referred to in the film as "The Thing" (Noble Johnson).